ooni/spec/backends/bk-005-ooni-run-v2.md

   "author": "(optional) `string` name of the creator of this OONI Run link",

+  "is_archived": "(optional) `bool` a boolean flag used to indicate if this OONI Run link is archived.
+When an OONI Run link is archived, it does not run",

   // `array` provides a JSON array of tests to be run.
   "nettests":[{